Why Do Credit Scores Fluctuate?

 Your credit scores are a snapshot in time that changes based on your credit behaviors and the information in your credit reports, which is updated regularly.
 Credit scores are calculated based on information in your credit reports.
 That information is updated as new data is reported to credit bureaus by lenders, collection agencies, or other sources.

 That data could include balance changes, the opening of new accounts, payments on existing accounts, or closed accounts falling off your credit report after a period of time has expired.
-If you check one credit score in January and then again in March, for instance, the credit score may have changed based on changes in account activity reported to the three major credit bureaus -- Equifax, Experian and TransUnion -- during that time.
+If you check one credit score in January and then again in March, for instance, the credit score may have changed based on changes in account activity reported to the three nationwide credit bureaus -- Equifax, Experian and TransUnion -- during that time.

 Differences among credit bureaus

-Some lenders and creditors report to the three major credit bureaus, but others may report to only two – or none at all.
+Some lenders and creditors report to the three nationwide credit bureaus, but others may report to only two – or none at all.
 That means information that each credit bureau uses to calculate your credit score may differ.
-In addition, there are different scoring models used by credit bureaus and by companies to calculate credit scores, so even if your data is the same across the three major credit bureaus, the credit scores may differ.
+In addition, there are different scoring models used by credit bureaus and by companies to calculate credit scores, so even if your data is the same across the three nationwide credit bureaus, the credit scores may differ.

 It’s about time

 Even if there are no changes or updates to your credit reports, the passage of time could cause fluctuations in credit scores.
 If you have a late credit card payment, its effect on credit scores may diminish over time.
 That doesn’t mean that it’s OK to make a late payment.
 One of the best habits you can get into is paying your bills on time every time.